 In Eixample, you’ll find the main train station, upscale restaurants, and some of the most popular cafes and bars.
 Within this district is the Ruzafa neighbourhood, which was once considered the edgier part of town.
 In the past few years, it’s started attracting more hipsters, giving the area a more laid back vibe.

 Thanks to the influx of hipsters, the area has many experimental art installations and museums, along with a surprising number of cupcake bakeries.
-If you’re into eclectic things, you’ll love this neighbourhood.
+If you’re into eclectic things, you’ll love this neighbourhood as you embark on your quest for where to stay in Valencia.
 It’s also got specialty cafes, including vegetarian-friendly cafes.

 To the east of the district, you can see the tops of some of the buildings that comprise the City of Arts and Sciences, reminding you that you’re not far from the modern developments.
 This also keeps you centrally located between Old Town and the beaches.